 By the time you read this the New Zealand government’s new border restrictions have taken effect.

-From 1am Monday, 16 March 2020 everyone arriving in New Zealand from anywhere (other than some Pacific Islands) must self-isolate for 14 days.
+From 1am Monday, 16 March 2020 everyone arriving in New Zealand from anywhere (other than some of the Pacific Islands) must self-isolate for 14 days.
 This includes NZ citizens and residents.

 The Prime Minister’s full statement is available at https://www.beehive.govt.nz/release/major-steps-taken-protect-new-zealanders-covid-19